ortiza5/modding-vivaldi/using-mods/installation.md

 The steps until now have to be done only once.
 The steps below have to be done for every CSS modification.

-Create a plain text file in the folder that you’ve created in the first step.
+Create a [plain text file][mk-textfile] in the folder that you’ve created in the first step.
+Paste the full code of the modification into it.

 It must be directly in the folder (**not in a subfolder**), or it won’t be noticed by Vivaldi.
 Make sure that the file name contains **no spaces**.
-The file name must also end with **`.css`** (you may have to enable something like “show file name extensions” in the file manager).
+The file name must also end with **`.css`**.

-Now open the newly created file with a text editor (for example Notepad), paste the full code of the modification and save the file.

 Restart Vivaldi.
 After that, you should see the effect of the modification.
 If you do not, double check all the requirements above.